bensheldon/island94-jekyll/_posts/2024-01-16-the-answer-is-in-your-heap-debugging-big-rails-memory.md

 ---
-title: "The answer is in your heap: debugging a big memory increase in Rails"
+title: "The answer is in your heap: debugging a big memory increase in Ruby on Rails"
 date: 2024-01-16 14:41 PST
 published: true
 tags: [ruby, rails]